Molly's Family and Friends

 - Arc Villain: Of the "Museum Break In" arc.
 She's the only person in Sweet Jazz Museum who wants to use the Arsene Amulet for its intended purpose of stealing epithets, and her powers are greater than anyone else's.

 - Bad Boss: She works Indus more like a house servant than a bodyguard, and berates him whenever his idiocy threatens their plans, which is all the time.
-When she learns Indus has been cornered by the police, however, Mera shows hints of concern for his well-being, despite her willingness to do nothing once the object of her desire is finally within reach.
+When she learns Indus has been cornered by the police, while she does show hints of concern for his well-being, she's still willing to do nothing since the object of her desire is finally within reach.

 - Blessed with Suck: Her Epithet is very powerful, but it comes with a terrible price she's all too keen to get rid of, namely weakening her body and causing her great pain.